cockpit-project/cockpit-project.github.io/external/bots/README.md

     image[/scenario][@bots#bots_pr][@owner/project/ref]

 where items have the following meaning:
-- image: Name of the image on which tests should run (e.g. 'fedora-testing').
+- image: Name of the image on which tests should run (e.g. 'fedora-coreos').
 - scenario: Name of a specific test.
 This is specific for each separate project and is passed verbatim to 'test/run' in `$TEST_SCENARIO`.
 - bots_pr: Number of pull request that exists in bots repository.
 When specified,